jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 {{< figure src="images/hash-token-hscript-reorder-revert.png" title="" caption="**Right Click → Revert to Defaults**" alt="**Right Click → Revert to Defaults**" >}}

 But this is pretty unreasonable to ask people to do, especially when there are many parameters.
-There must be a better way!
+There has to be a better way!

 #### Pros & Cons
 * ✅ Can be useful for simple cases where you want the value to match the index number.